theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 Quite a stretch, if you ask me.

+Also, when the Union Minister of State for Home, Mr G Kishan Reddy, himself said in 2020 in the Parliament,{{< sidenote johnReportPresenceKarnataka2020 >}}UN report on IS presence in Karnataka, Kerala factually incorrect: MHA ([Deccan Herald](https://www.deccanherald.com/national/un-report-on-is-presence-in-karnataka-kerala-factually-incorrect-mha-890513.html)){{< /sidenote >}}

+> claiming presence of 'significant numbers' of ISIS terrorists in Kerala and Karnataka, is factually not correct.
+The Government continuously takes necessary measures to put forth India's correct position through established mechanism in unequivocal and categorical terms at various international, multilateral and bilateral fora and also through diplomatic channels.

+Put in other words, if Kerala and Karnataka do not even have 'significant numbers' of ISIS terrorists, the states that do have,{{< sidenote specialcorrespondentMostCasesRelated2020 >}}Most cases related to Islamic State filed in south India ([The Hindu](https://www.thehindu.com/news/national/nia-registered-17-cases-related-to-is-presence-in-south-122-arrested-rajya-sabha-informed/article32619053.ece)){{< /sidenote >}} are supposed to contribute several tens of thousands more of ISIS terrorists than 32,000, given that 32,000 is not a 'significant number'.
+By that logic, the majority of the ISIS operatives globally would be Indian.
+How could the film (or the audience) miss this point?

+### The passport problem

+The other aspect to be understood is passport ownership.
+A 2017 report from the Ministry of External Affairs said that the passport ownership in India stood at 5.15%.{{< sidenote businesstodayOnlyCentIndia2017 >}}Only 5.5 per cent of India's population have passports: report ([Business Today](https://www.businesstoday.in/latest/economy-politics/story/passport-seva-project-passport-seva-kendra-mea-data-passports-85474-2017-07-24)){{< /sidenote >}} Even if one argued that the percentage had doubled and stood at 10%, we are still looking at a small number of passport holders.

+If one argued that all these people left the country on fake passports and visas, there is absolutely no way in this connected world that the numbers surpassed the legitimate passport holders.
+That would kick off alarm bells everywhere.

+Superimposing this number to the young women population of Kerala---which stands at 4.3 million---the number of young Keralite women holding passports would be around 221,450.
+Kasaragod would be much lower at 8858.
+32,000 out of 8858 women ... oh, wait.
+For this math to work, the rate of passport ownership among young women in Kerala would have to be at least about 18.6%, and _all_ of these women would have to convert to Islam and join the ISIS---and travel.

+Agreed that passport ownership seems to be the highest among students and among people whose income is above the poverty line, but still, what are the odds?

+### Traditions and 'family values'

+One of the most important aspects to this is that the Indian Muslim population is based on Sufistic traditions.{{< sidenote singhReportAlQaedaIndian2019 >}}Report on al-Qaeda in the Indian Subcontinent’s growing influence alarmist: official ([The Hindu](https://www.thehindu.com/news/national/report-on-al-qaeda-in-the-indian-subcontinents-growing-influence-alarmist-official/article26082410.ece)){{< /sidenote >}} And as pointed out by Mr Rajnath Singh in 2016 as the then Union Home Minister, the Muslim families themselves, who are playing an active role in preventing their children from getting radicalised.{{< sidenote kumarMuslimFamiliesPreventing2016 >}}Muslim families preventing ISIS influence from spreading: Rajnath Singh ([The Hindu](https://timesofindia.indiatimes.com/india/Muslim-families-preventing-ISIS-influence-from-spreading-Rajnath-Singh/articleshow/50408088.cms)){{< /sidenote >}}

 ## Let us talk conversions

-The conversion numbers are in general low for a good reason.
+The conversion numbers are, in general, low for a good reason.
 Everyone gets indoctrinated with religious ideas at a very young age.
 This indoctrination is hard to beat.

 A very influential teacher of mine used to say things like what Asifa said in the film, to an entire class of impressionable 10-year-olds, except, our teacher was Christian.
 None---none---of us converted to Christianity.
 During the Facebook era (has it not ended yet?), she sent us messages about the greatness of the Christ and the saints.
-We shut her off.
+We either shut her off, or respectfully declined to engage.
 None of us converted.

-No non-Muslim I know (and I know hundreds of them) wears a Hijab.
+No non-Muslim I know wears a Hijab.
 None of those who have gotten groped and sexually harassed, wore a Hijab to protect themselves from it.
 Instead, they took action.
 Nobody waited for God to come protect them.
 Ask any of them and they will tell you, "God doesn't work like that."
 I mean, it would be silly of any of them to say, "My God is useless because S/He can't protect me from molesters."

 In other words, most people I have seen all fall in Nimah Matthew's category, when it comes to religion and conversions.